Wendell Scott

-Wendell Oliver Scott (August 29, 1921 – December 23, 1990) was an American stock car racing driver.
-He was one of the first African-American drivers in NASCAR and the first African-American to win a race in the Grand National Series, NASCAR's highest level.
+Wendell Oliver Scott Sr. (August 29, 1921 – December 23, 1990) was an American stock car racing driver.
+He was the first African-American driver and team owner to compete and win in all divisions of NASCAR at its highest level.

-Scott began his racing career in local circuits and obtained his NASCAR license in around 1953, making him the first African-American ever to compete in NASCAR.
-He debuted in the Grand National Series on March 4, 1961, in Spartanburg, South Carolina.
-On December 1, 1963, he won a Grand National Series race at Speedway Park in Jacksonville, Florida, becoming the first black driver to win a race at NASCAR's premier level.
-Scott's career was repeatedly affected by racial prejudice and problems with top-level NASCAR officials.
-He was posthumously inducted into the NASCAR Hall of Fame in 2015.
+Scott began his racing career in local circuits in the late 1940s and obtained his NASCAR license in 1953, making him the first African-American ever to compete in NASCAR.
+He debuted in the Grand National Series (NASCAR highest level) on March 4, 1961, in Spartanburg, South Carolina.
+On December 1, 1963, he won a Grand National Series race at Speedway Park in Jacksonville, Florida, becoming the first black driver and team owner to win at NASCAR's premier level.
+Scott's career was repeatedly affected by racial prejudice including being poisoned (Dover) and death threats (Spartanburg, Darlington, Talladega, Jacksonville, and Daytona).
+Despite these challenges he continued to compete and was posthumously inducted into the International Motorsports Hall of Fame & NASCAR Hall of Fame in 2015.

 Early life

 Scott was born in Danville, Virginia, a town dominated by cotton mills and tobacco-processing plants.
 Scott vowed as a youth to avoid such labor, and began learning auto mechanics from his father, who worked as a driver and mechanic for two well-to-do white families.
 Scott also raced bicycles against white children in the neighborhood.
-As a teen he dropped out of high school, became a taxi driver, and served as a mechanic in the segregated Army in Europe during World War II.
+As a teen he dropped out of high school, became a taxi driver, and served as a mechanic in the segregated army in Europe during World War II.
 He married Mary Coles in 1943; they had seven children.

 After the war, he ran an auto-repair shop.
 As a sideline, he took up the dangerous and illegal pursuit of running moonshine whiskey.
 The police caught Scott once, in 1949.
 Sentenced to three years probation, he continued making his late-night whiskey runs.